spirits5052/SSR-Client/IOS/README.md

-Iphone client please visit our website to download
+please visit our website to download